jameshiew/nvim-magic/README.md

 > :warning: This repository is no longer maintained.
 The plugin was last tested to work with Neovim v0.8.3 and OpenAI's API as it was on 14 February, 2023.

+> 🍴 There is a fork with ChatGPT support at <https://github.com/Ricardicus/nvim-magic>

 # nvim-magic

 ![ci](https://github.com/jameshiew/nvim-magic/actions/workflows/ci.yml/badge.svg)